Programs for Education

 1. There are around 100 major universities in Canada and 95% are publicly supported.
 There is a high level of respect given to secondary school teachers across the provinces and most students take their lessons seriously and some observers believe they are better prepared for college than their American counterparts.
 This translates canadainto a positive peer environment for the mature teenager from the US who is going to college, not because it is the thing to do but to pursue an academic concentration that will prepare them for life beyond college.
 Learning does not stop after the degree is earned.
 It is a lifelong activity.

 1. Canada’s high academic standards and rigorous quality controls mean that there is more likelihood of earning a high-quality education that will open doors for your future and benefit your career over the long term.
 You want to be prepared.
 A Canadian degree, diploma, or certificate is globally recognized as being equivalent to those obtained from the United States.
-There are also more CO-OP programs offered than in the US as well as accelerated three-year Bachelors’s degree options.
+There are also more CO-OP programs offered than in the US as well as accelerated three-year Bachelor’s degree options.
 (Keep in mind, however, that if a US graduate degree is pursued, the 3-year degree may not satisfy requirements for some US graduate programs.)
 Here is the latest ranking of the top Canadian colleges and universities.
 Now, settle back; grab a hot chocolate and take a virtual tour of them all.

 1. Study abroad opportunities abound in US colleges.
 I encourage students to take a semester in another country if it includes taking classes in a university while there.
 But how about all four years in the foreign country above instead of abroad?
 With almost all of the world’s ethnic groups represented in Canada, it’s hard not to find ethnic foods and recreation activities associated with specific cultures.
 Canada has long had a welcome mat out to immigrants from other cultures.
 They have excellent2